gvwilson/thirdbit/src/fiction/makers-return/index.md

 The giant nudged the ark again, harder this time.
-Violet fumbled with the safety straps on her seat.
+Violet fumbled with the safety straps on her seat, snugging them tighter.
 "André?" she said,
-trying to keep the panic out of her voice.
+trying to keep panic out of her voice.
 "André,
 are you all right?"
 He didn't answer.

-"Captain, I suggest we vent propellant from tank B," Doctor Szego said.
+"Captain, I suggest we vent tank B,"
+Doctor Szego said.
-"The thruster can't fire if it doesn't have any fuel."
+"The thruster can't fire if it doesn't have any propellant."

 "No!"
 Captain Leung had wrapped a loop of the tether around his forearm and was trying to get his boots back on the hull.
 "We need that for re-entry."

-"If the thruster keeps firing, re-entry will no longer be an option."
+"If the thruster fires again,
+re-entry may no longer be an option."

-Captain Leung hesitated a moment longer.
+Captain Leung hesitated a moment.
 "Do it," he ordered crisply.

-One of the displays in front of Violet switched views to show a stretch of hull beneath a perfectly black sky decorated with tiny bright shards of diamond.
+One of the displays in front of Violet switched views to show a stretch of hull beneath a perfectly black sky decorated with tiny sparkling shards of diamond.
-She only had a second to take in the view before a white cloud erupted from the ark, the fuel instantly freezing into a million more sparkles.
+She only had a second to take in the view before a white cloud erupted from the ark, the instantly-frozen fuel adding a million more sparkles to the scene.

 Another display flashed `FUEL EXPENDED` as the errant thruster tried to fire one last time.